kettanaito/react-advanced-form/docs/getting-started.md

 # Getting started

 The instructions below should guide you through the minimum required to get started with React Advanced Form.
-For more advanced usage and full overview of the features please see the respective API sections.
+For more advanced usage and full overview of the features please see the respective documentation sections.

 ## Prerequisites